- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-Peristeria Elata is a gorgeous orchid that is on the verge of extinction because of trafficking.
+Peristeria Elata is a gorgeous orchid of the Coeliopsidinae subtribe that is on the verge of extinction because of trafficking.
 It is because of its beauty that the orchid is appreciated worldwide.
 But it is rare to find this orchid, and if you do, you would not want to lose it.

 We have created this care and cultivation guide to help you know all about this beautiful orchid.

-- Peristeria Elata Care and Culture: Its Growth Requirements
+- Peristeria Elata Care, Culture, and Growth Requirements

 - Repotting Peristeria Elata